STATE OF THE CITY SPEECH

 Third, to invest in a resilient and diverse economic base, with an eye toward the future

 Fourth, to promote dynamic urban streetscapes – bikable, walkable, accessible, vibrant.

 Fifth, to pursue a truly sustainable future, marked by strong environmental leadership.

 And sixth, to promote innovation in our government, our schools and our economy – including our thriving creative economy.

-we've embraced these core principles enthusiastically and, in so doing, achieved great success.
+I believe we can say, without reservation, we’ve embraced these core principles enthusiastically and, in so doing, achieved great success.